Meet the Programme Planning Group for GIC 2019

 Mihaela Manole is a Research & Evaluation Associate at CELCIS.
 She previously worked for Save the Children Romania and the European Agency for Fundamental Rights.
 Mihaela is social scientist with experience in research, policy and programme development in relation to vulnerable children and young people, citizenship and participation.

 Eleanor McClorey is an Independent Consultant and Coach.
 Her consultancy practice model is rooted in the fields of Implementation Science, Structural Dynamics, and Process Work.
 Eleanor is experienced in change management, innovation and leadership and her specialist practice field is the delivery of improved outcomes through organisational, systems, and service change strategies.

-Strategy & Alignment Lead, Centre for Excellence for Looked After Children in Scotland (CELCIS), University of Strathclyde, UK.
+Strategy & Alignment Lead, CELCIS – the Centre for Excellence for Children's Care and Protection, University of Strathclyde, UK.

 Fiona Mitchell is Strategy and Alignment Lead at CELCIS.
 Fiona holds responsibility for supporting colleagues and programmes within CELCIS to be evidence-informed in their focus and approach, and to embed an approach to continuous learning and evaluation internally.
 In the past, she has worked as an applied researcher within academic, policy and practice context related to children’s services.

 Researcher, Pedro Kouri Tropical Medicine Institute, Havana, Cuba and Postdoctoral researcher at the Institute Public Health Research Institute, University of Montreal, Canada.

 Dennis Perez Chacon is a sociologist and researcher working within the epidemiological and health care field.
 She combines knowledge and expertise in sociology, social development, participatory action research and health sciences in her applied research.

 Associate Professor, Birzeit University, Institute of Community of Public Health, West Bank